tewhatuora/api-standards/docs/api-development/02-API Design.md

 note right of SPS
     This call is to enable the API Consumer to register their notification endpoint.
 Note
     that this is illustrative only.
-In reality most consumers will register with Te Whatu Ora using a developer portal or equivalent and create client application credentials with registered notification
+In reality most API consumers will register with Te Whatu Ora using a developer portal or equivalent and create client application credentials with registered notification